 After the Civil War, many formerly enslaved people created a community called the Settlement on the island.
 Today, you can still see buildings from the Settlement, including the First African Baptist Church, which replaced the original log church that once stood on the property.

-While many associate this church where John F. Kennedy, Jr. and his wife, Carolyn Bessette, were married in 1996, this church was an important community center and place of worship for the Settlement community.
-It is a tiny, beautiful one-room Church that you can still walk into today.
+While many associates this church where John F. Kennedy, Jr. and his wife, Carolyn Bessette, were married in 1996, this church was an important community center and place of worship for the Settlement community.
+It is a tiny, beautiful one-room Church you can still walk into today.

 For more history of Cumberland Island, check out a book called Cumberland Island Strong Women, Wild Horses by Charles Seabrook.
 While this book was printed in the early 2000s, it has an intriguing and in-depth history of Cumberland Island up until that point in time.
 Many of the facts in this book were covered on our Land and Legacies Tour that we took while on the island.